 There exist several obstacles to sponsorship, restricting the ability for certain people to be a part of the process.
 One of the more recent changes is a five-year bar for those who have already sponsored a spouse in the past.
 If this is the case in your situation, you’ll need to wait for the five-year period to pass before you’ll be cleared to participate again.

 Another type of sponsorship bar is for those who have previously committed certain types of violent crime for which they were convicted in a court of law.
-In particular, the CIC looks for past violence committed towards family members, including close and extended kin, as well as foster children and step-children.
+In particular, the Immigration, Refugees and Citizenship Canada (IRCC.
+Previously called the "CIC") looks for past violence committed towards family members, including close and extended kin, as well as foster children and step-children.